sendwithus/competencies/competencies/big-data.md

 - You have strong background in Statistics and Linear Algebra.

-- You have an acceptable knowledge of probabilities science as the quantitative measurement in big data.
+- You have knowledge of probabilities science as the quantitative measurement in big data.

 - You know what Cloud Computing is, what characteristics it has, and how it is related to big data.